How to Develop a YouTube Monetization Strategy for Your Channel

 On the platform itself, you can earn money from YouTube’s AdSense program.
 You can also get paid for views by YouTube Premium subscribers.

-However, revenues from these sources can vary considerably.
-As a result, most successful creators see them as only one stream of passive income, but it’s rarely their main cash cow.
+However, revenue from these sources often isn’t very stable.
+As a result, most successful creators see them as only one stream of income, but it’s rarely their main cash cow.

 Additional monetization options include working with brands through affiliate programs or sponsorship deals.